The Georgia College Alumni Association was established in 1892 and incorporated in 1972.

 Georgia College Today

 Georgia College serves more than 6,600 undergraduate and graduate students in four colleges – the College of Arts and Sciences, the J. Whitney Bunting College of Business, the John H. Lounsbury College of Education and the College of Health Sciences - with a faculty of more than 300.
-In addition to the Milledgeville campus, Georgia College provides the Center for Graduate and Professional Learning in downtown Macon, graduate programs at Robins AFB and online courses.
+In addition to the Milledgeville campus, Georgia College provides some graduate programs online.